jwnfld3/end-to-end-device-management/README.md

 **Definition:** Automatically enforce best practices using Microsoft Defender recommendations.

 1. Open **Microsoft 365 Defender** > **Recommendations**

 2. Review items like:

-   - "Ensure multifactor authentication is enabled for all users in administrative roles"
+   - **Ensure multifactor authentication is enabled for all users in administrative roles**

-   - "Block Office applications from creating executable content"
+   - **Block Office applications from creating executable content**

-   - "Devices should have vulnerability findings resolved"
+   - **Devices should have vulnerability findings resolved**

-   - "Enable Microsoft Defender Antivirus email scanning"
+   - **Enable Microsoft Defender Antivirus email scanning**

 3. Select each recommendation and choose **Remediate** or deploy through Intune